IBMAppModernization/app-modernization-microservices-lab-iks/README.md

 * The **portfolio** microservice is a Spring Boot application that  sits at the center of the Stcok Trader V2.0 app.
 This microservice:

    * persists trade data using JDBC to a MariaDB database
    * invokes the **stock-quote** service to get stock quotes
-   * sends completed transactions to a local DNS proxy to IBM Event Streams running in the IBM Cloud.
+   * sends completed transactions to a local DNS proxy to IBM Event Streams running in the IBM Cloud
-   * calls the **trade-history** service to get aggregated historical trade data.
+   * calls the **trade-history** service to get aggregated historical trade data

 * The **event-consumer** microservice is a POJO application that receives the transaction data from  Event Streams and calls the  **trade-history** service to publish the data to the reporting database.